 But how would we know with confidence that God is listening to us?
 It’s not enough to go off by yourself and read your Bible.
-That’s important, but the emotional child in you can’t make much use of the Bible.
-We all need Christ’s ambassadors, people in the Body of Christ, who mediate to us the compassion of Christ and friendship of God (2 Cor.
+That’s important, but the emotional child in you needs more than Bible teachings.
+We and the people around us also need Christ’s ambassadors, people in the Body of Christ who mediate to us the compassion of Christ and friendship of God (2 Cor.
 5:20).
 It’s about authentic relationship.

 What is Empathy?